OneInA1E6/Capstone/Documents/499_Capstone_GEMS_Group_1_Requirement_Report.md

 ## Description of the GEMS Software

-The Glohaven Emergency Management Solutions (GEMS) will be a web-based application, made to help manage victims, accomodations and entire regions when emergencies occur.
-This will be a web app with a home page, login, and dashboard where the majority of the functionality of the app will reside
+The Glohaven Emergency Management Solutions (GEMS) will be a web-based application, made to help manage victims, accommodations, and entire regions when emergencies occur.
+This will be a web app with a home page, login, and dashboard where most of the functionality of the app will reside

 The dashboard will contain a variety of features.

-There will be a place to input the information of accomodations like their location, how many people they can hold, the ammenities nearby, whether they're pet/child friendly, and many other possiblities.
+There will be a place to input the information of accommodations like their location, how many people they can hold, the amenities nearby, whether they're pet/child friendly, and many other possibilities.
 It will be like a place to register hotel rooms, but more general.

-Similarly, there will be a place to input group information, like whether they're victims of the disaster, or emergency services personel, their contact information, how many people there will be in the group, and their individual needs.
+Similarly, there will be a place to input group information, like whether they're victims of the disaster, or emergency services personnel, their contact information, how many people there will be in the group, and their individual needs.
 It's important to note that though this information is about the group, it is an agent that registers this information, so there will be a logical order, or follow through

-The biggest and most important feature of the app is the functionality to put these accomodations and groups together based on compatibility.
+The biggest and most important feature of the app is the functionality to put these accommodations and groups together based on compatibility.
-It will be important that this process is streamlined, so it will probably be handled via a search that will list all compatible or near compatible accomodations.
+It will be important that this process is streamlined, so it will probably be handled via a search that will list all compatible or near compatible accommodations.

-The other features and services will serve to assist one of these three main features, like a search bar that will search for accomodations, or a list that lists currently occupied accomodations or other features of this sort.
-All of this to help make the entire registation and management process less stressful for our target user groups.
+The other features and services will serve to assist one of these three main features, like a search bar that will search for accommodations, or a list that lists currently occupied accommodations or other features of this sort.
+All of this to help make the entire registration and management process less stressful for our target user groups.

 ### Target User Groups
 The target user group is solely registration agents of municipal/provincial emergency services: those who have to manage the safety and security of people when disaster strikes.
-They will be the ones to handle where these groups come from, and connect them and set them up with the accomodations for their relocation.
+They will be the ones to handle where these groups come from and connect them and set them up with the accommodations for their relocation.

 As of October, there are no additional user groups being considered.
-This being said, depending on the progression of the project, there is the possiblity of adding functionality to allow the groups of people to register their own groups to streamline the accomodation process.
+This being said, depending on the progression of the project, there is the possibility of adding functionality to allow the groups of people to register their own groups to streamline the accommodation process.
-These users would need to register their cohort, give the information regarding physical/accomodation needs, and be able to access this registration when dealing with our primary users, the registation Agents.
+These users would need to register their cohort, give the information regarding physical/accommodation needs, and be able to access this registration when dealing with our primary users, the reservation agents.
 As stated before, though, this isn't being considered at this moment.